aurae-runtime/aurae/docs/blog/24-10-2022-aurae-cells.md

 ### Containers

 I often say that cgroups are "vertical" resource slices and namespaces are "horizontal" access controls.
-When a cgroup is ran in its own namespaces its both a slice of resources, as well as an isolation boundary as well.
+When a cgroup is run in its own namespaces it's both a slice of resources, and an isolation boundary as well.
 We call this intersection a "container".

 ## Systemd Slices

 By default, systemd schedules all of its workloads in their own cgroup with access to the same namespaces as pid 1 on the system.
 These workloads are called [services](https://www.freedesktop.org/software/systemd/man/systemd.service.html) or units.

 Interestingly enough, Kubernetes also leverages systemd slices.
 You can usually see both systemd slices (`system.slice`) and Kubernetes pods (`kubepods.slice`) running side-by-side by exploring [/sys](https://man7.org/linux/man-pages/man5/sysfs.5.html) or `sysfs(5)` on your system.
-There are usually other cgroups running their as well.
+There are usually other cgroups running there as well.

 ```bash
 [root@alice]: /sys/fs/cgroup># ls -d */